Chon Day

-Chauncey Addison Day, better known as Chon Day, (April 6, 1907 – Jan 1, 2000) was an American cartoonist whose cartoons appeared in The New Yorker and other magazines.
+Chauncey Addison "Chon" Day (April 6, 1907 – Jan 1, 2000) was an American cartoonist whose cartoons appeared in The Saturday Evening Post, The New Yorker and other magazines.

 Born in Chatham, New Jersey, Day attended Lehigh University in 1926, where he drew for the college's humor magazine, The Burr.
-After one year, he left and later enrolled in 1929 at New York City's Art Students League, where he studied under Boardman Robinson, George Bridgman and John Sloan.
+He left Lehigh after one year and in 1929 enrolled at New York City's Art Students League, where he studied under Boardman Robinson, George Bridgman and John Sloan.
 That same year his cartoons were first published in national magazines.

 Brother Sebastian

-His cartoon series Brother Sebastian began in 1954 in the magazine Look, where it ran for years.
-These cartoons were collected in several Doubleday books, Brother Sebastian (1957), Brother Sebastian Carries On (1959) and Brother Sebastian at Large (1961), reprinted in paperback by Pocket Books.
+Day's cartoon series Brother Sebastian began in 1954 in the magazine Look, where it ran for years.
+These cartoons were collected in several Doubleday books, Brother Sebastian (1957), Brother Sebastian Carries On (1959), and Brother Sebastian at Large (1961), reprinted in paperback by Pocket Books.

 Day described his character in the introduction to Brother Sebastian at Large: